Dear reader of ADxS.org, please excuse the disruption.

 Young adults with ADHD showed more problems with depth perception, peripheral vision and color perception, especially in the blue spectrum, compared to non-affected individuals.89

-ADHD medication improved visual field abnormalities and visual acuity in children with ADHD.10 Another study found no significant improvements.6 In a small study, surgical treatment of strabismus improved ADHD symptoms in 7 out of 8 patients in the parent report.11
+ADHD medication improved visual field abnormalities and visual acuity in children with ADHD.10 Another study found no significant improvements.6 In a small study, surgical treatment of strabismus improved ADHD symptoms in 7 out of 8 persons with ADHD in the parent report.11

-A small study was able to distinguish ADHD sufferers from non-sufferers quite well using eye movement tracking.12
+A small study was able to distinguish people with ADHD from those without ADHD quite well using eye movement tracking.12

 It is therefore conceivable that eye problems can cause or exacerbate ADHD symptoms, just as ADHD can cause or exacerbate eye problems.

-One study found visuoperceptual problems in 21% of children with ADHD, compared with only 2% of those without the disorder.6
+One study found visuoperceptual problems in 21% of children with ADHD, compared to only 2% of those not affected.6

 2. Convergence and ADHD (+ 200 % to + 400 %)

-One study found convergence insufficiency in 24% of children with ADHD, compared with only 6% of those without the disorder.6
+One study found convergence insufficiency in 24% of children with ADHD, compared with only 6% of those not affected.6

-Several other studies found children with convergence insufficiency were 3 times more likely to have ADHD than unaffected children.1314
+Several other studies found children with convergence insufficiency were 3 times more likely to have ADHD than those without.1314

 A meta-analysis of 35 studies with 3,250,905 participants found a fivefold risk of a reduced near-convergence point in ADHD (OR = 5.02).7